What are Opioids?

 Naloxone is a medication that can temporarily reverse the effects of an opioid overdose/poisoning.
 Once given, naloxone usually starts working in 2 to 3 minutes and can last for up to 90 minutes.
 Since opioids can remain in the body after naloxone wears off, it is very important to call 9-1-1 in every overdose or poisoning situation.

-- How to Access Naloxone
+- How to Access Naloxone at a Pharmacy

-- Where to Get a Naloxone Kit
+- Where to Pick Up a Naloxone Kit

 - How to Use Nasal Naloxone Spray